Br1sbane/test02/content/blog/Blockchain_in_a_nutshell.md

 ---

-In an mobile app chat group, every participant can add a message.
+In a mobile app chat group, every participant can add a message.

 If one mobile phone loses the data, all other phones still store it.